Fatumayattani/allechain_livepeer/README.md

 ## 4. Product and Service Offerings
 ### 1. **Music Streaming**
-- A space for independent artists to upload, share, and monetize their music.
+- A space for independent artists to share and monetize their music.
 - **Custom playlists and discovery features** to enhance user experience.

 ### 2. **Podcast Hosting**